reserve-protocol/protocol/contracts/proto0/README.md

 - Vault: Issues an accounting token called a BU (Basket Unit) and maintains an immutable basket definition.
 Multiple vaults per system.
 - Faucet: Drips RToken back to the Manager at a slow rate.
 - Oracle: Provides a simple unified interface for the Compound/Aave oracle.
+- Collateral: Immutable wrapper-contracts for cTokens/aTokens/fiatcoins that the Manager leverages as a single unified interface for our collateral tokens.

 ### Token Balances